jasfromnz/NYT-Reviews-App/README.md

 ## Getting Started
 [Click here](https://jasfromnz.github.io/NYT-Reviews-App/) to get started

-Search by full title or author name
+Search by full title or author name.
+Click the box in the upper right corner of a review to 'pin' it and keep the review in the results list when searching again.

 ## Future Enhancements
 - Add Search by ISBN